qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

      choose to aggregate the initial features attributes (Minimum, Maximum, Median, Sum, Count, Concatenation... depending on the type of the field. see :ref:`statistical_summary` for the full list of functions).
+     These options correspond to the available merge policies described in :ref:`merge policies <policies>`.

    .. note::
     If the layer has default values or clauses present on fields,